Frequently asked questions

 The CSU Early Assessment Program has been granted UC program status and their Expository Reading and Writing course is “a-g” approved.
 Any school may add this course to their “a-g” course list as a previously approved program course, using the “New Course” submission section on the Online Update website.
 A complete course content description is not required for submission and review.

 A student completed his first year of high school in a foreign country.
 Which of their courses can be used to satisfy the "b" subject requirement?

 The "b" subject requirement can also be referred to as the Language of Instruction subject requirement.
 In high schools where the language of instruction is not in English, a composition and literature course taught in the native language can count toward the “b” subject requirement.
-The student is then only required to complete three more yearlong courses from the English (“b”) subject area at your high school to complete the requirement.
+The student is then only required to complete three more yearlong courses from the English (“b”) subject area at their U.S. high school to fulfill the requirement.